 I had been home for about a month.
 I had been looking for a lease and a real job; I had been looking for roots.
 I felt a bit of reverse-culture shock and I felt a little under-stimulated but mostly I was enjoying iced coffees, bagels, and being able to easily communicate again.
 But still, every once in a while I’d think about Rio and I’d feel a searing sense of homesickness.
 It was strange to be away and miss home, then come back and miss a foreign city in the same way.
 I never quite had that feeling with Barcelona or anywhere else.

 Then one night I drank nearly a bottle of wine to myself and absentmindedly clicked through old pictures of Brazil.
 That feeling of homesickness came over me again.
 I began to cry.
 Despite being an alcohol-induced breakdown, it was the first time I had really mourned the end of the trip.
 I had left in such a rush, with a ticket bought suddenly the day before, and I never really reflected on what I was leaving behind.

 All of a sudden, I needed to go back.
 I sent out some tearful e-mails and went to sleep.

 I woke up with a job in Rio.

 At first I thought I wouldn’t take it.
 Then I had an amazing Skype session with my boss and spent a week or two thinking about it.
 I went from no way I’m not going back that’s crazy, to guiltily thinking well maybe I could but I really shouldn’t, to realizing wait…I actually really want to do this.
 I could afford it (kind of).
-The job (as a volunteer coordinator for an NGO) was something I was passionate about.
+The job–working for a nonprofit–was something I was passionate about.
 I was just so scared of disappointing people back home and leaving again.
-There’s also been increasing pressure to stay home and build my career.
+I’ve been feeling increasing pressure to stay home and build my career.

 I thought I was ready to stay, but I wasn’t.